giulioprisco/wolframECAR/readme.md

 ## Development

-I had previously written a Java version of this program but I decided to restart from scratch in MATLAB with AI assistance from [Grok] (https://x.com/i/grok).
+I had previously written a Java version of this program but I decided to restart from scratch in MATLAB with AI assistance from Grok.
 Grok 4 did a great job and always interpreted my prompts correctly despite possible ambiguities.
 Of course I checked the results against those of my previous code.
 This has been my first experiment with vibe coding and I'm quite pleased.

 ## Examples